Malachi Chapter 4

 Judgement on the wicked

-4:1 Because, look, the day is coming, that shall burn like an oven; and all the wicked, and all the evil doers, shall be straw: and the day that comes shall burn them up, says YAHWEH יְהֹוָה
+4:1 Because, look, the day* A metaphor for the sun. – From the Artscroll English Tanach is coming, burning like an oven; when all the wicked, and all the evildoers, will be like straw: and that coming day* A metaphor for the sun. – From the Artscroll English Tanach will burn them up, says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-of hosts, which it shall not leave them a root nor branch.
+, which it will not leave them a root or branch.

 Blessing on the good

-4:3 And ya’ll shall stomp down the wicked; for they shall be ashes under the soles of your feet on that day which I shall do this, says YAHWEH יְהֹוָה
+4:3 And ya’ll will stomp down the wicked; because they will be ashes under the soles of your feet, on that day when I take action, says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here